Muralikumar007/Mini-Project-for-Natural-Language-Processing/README.md

 ## Conclusion

      •  This mini project demonstrates the application of NLP techniques for text data preprocessing and the implementation of various classifiers for categorizing customer complaints.
-     •  **The best-performing classifier is the Random Forest Classifier with its corresponding accuracy value.**
+     •  The best-performing classifier is the Random Forest Classifier with its corresponding accuracy value. **Accuracy value is 0.085**